lautarolopezr/lautarolopezr/README.md

 Front-End Developer / Web Developer
 -----------------------------------

-I 've been learning to code 2 years ago.
-I'm creating personal projects and team projects with classmates.
-I love the new challenges and teach that I know with anyone because the best way to learn something is teaching at someone.
+I've been learning programming for 3 years.
+I'm creating personal projects and team projects with classmates too.
+I love new challenges and teaching what I know with anyone because the best way to learn something is by teaching it to someone else.

 *   🌍  I'm from Argentina
 *   ✉️  You can contact me at [lautarolopezr@gmail.com](mailto:lautarolopezr@gmail.com )
-*   🧠  I'm learning JavaScript
+*   🧠  I'm learning React
 *   🤝  I'm open to collaborating on Project with greatest people 🧡
 ### Skills
 <p align="left">